Tell Me What You Don't Know: Enhancing Refusal Capabilities of Role-Playing Agents via Representation Space Analysis and Editing: Introduction

 \section{Introduction}

-Role-Playing Agents(RPAs), ranging from non-player characters in video games\citep{wang2023voyageropenendedembodiedagent} to virtual assistants\citep{tseng2024two} and interactive educational tools\citep{wei2024medco}, are revolutionizing human-computer interaction\citep{chen2024persona}.
+Role-Playing Agents(RPAs), ranging from non-player characters in video games \cite{wang2023voyageropenendedembodiedagent} to virtual assistants \citep{tseng2024two} and interactive educational tools \citep{wei2024medco}, are revolutionizing human-computer interaction \citep{chen2024persona}.
 The growing importance of RPAs in AI applications underscores the need to improve their performance.
-Previous work in the field of role-playing has primarily focused on enhancing the performance of RPAs through techniques such as prompt-based methods and fine-tuning\citep{wang2023rolellm,zhou2023characterglm,tu2023characterchat,li2023chatharuhi,chen2024persona,xu2024character}.
-To assess these improvements, researchers have introduced several fine-grained evaluation dimensions\citep{wang2023incharacter,chen2024persona, chen2024oscars, tu2024charactereval, yuan2024evaluating,tang2024enhancing,sadeq2024mitigating}, such as assess personality\citep{wang2023incharacter} or hallucination\citep{ahn2024timechara} of RPAs.
+Previous work in the field of role-playing has primarily focused on enhancing the performance of RPAs through techniques such as prompt-based methods and fine-tuning \citep{wang2023rolellm,zhou2023characterglm,tu2023characterchat,li2023chatharuhi,chen2024persona,xu2024character}.
+To assess these improvements, researchers have introduced several fine-grained evaluation dimensions \citep{wang2023incharacter,chen2024persona, chen2024oscars, tu2024charactereval, yuan2024evaluating,tang2024enhancing,sadeq2024mitigating}, such as assess personality \citep{wang2023incharacter} or hallucination \citep{ahn2024timechara} of RPAs.

-Although these efforts have effectively enhanced the performance of RPAs in terms of role consistency and dialogue capabilities\citep{wang2023rolellm, chen2023large}, RPAs often struggle when faced with queries that conflict with their role knowledge or capabilities.
-As a result, they tend to respond directly to queries instead of refusing to answer when faced with such conflicts\citep{ahn2024timechara, sadeq2024mitigating,tang2024enhancing}.
+Although these efforts have effectively enhanced the performance of RPAs in terms of role consistency and dialogue capabilities \cite{wang2023rolellm, chen2023large}, RPAs often struggle when faced with queries that conflict with their role knowledge or capabilities.
+As a result, they tend to respond directly to queries instead of refusing to answer when faced with such conflicts \citep{ahn2024timechara, sadeq2024mitigating,tang2024enhancing}.
 For instance, when interacting with an RPA playing the role of Gandalf, if a user queries, ``Who murdered Harry Potter's parents?", an ideal response would be, ``I don't know what you're talking about.
 The story of Harry Potter is not part of my world or knowledge."
 Instead, the RPA might incorrectly reply, ``Harry Potter's parents, James and Lily Potter, were murdered by..."
 Enhancing the refusal capability of RPAs is crucial for building reliable AI systems.
-Although some studies have begun to address this issue\citep{ahn2024timechara, sadeq2024mitigating}, their scope remains limited, often focusing on specific scenarios such as temporal inconsistencies.
-There is a lack of systematic research on diverse conflicting scenarios and little exploration of the reasons for RPAs' performance gap across different types of conflicting queries.
+From a safety perspective, it risks the dissemination of inaccurate information.
+From a user experience standpoint, it compromises role consistency and immersion.
+From a technical perspective, it indicates limitations in models' awareness of their knowledge boundaries.